igoham/CISSP/domain_1-risk-and-compliance.md

 -  identifies 17
 internal control principles that are grouped into five internal control components as listed here.
+- Mainly conferned with preventing internal financial fraud but does contain guidance on security
 ### Control Environment:
 1. Demonstrates commitment to integrity and ethical values
 2. Exercises oversight responsibilities